A Note for Current Graduate Students

 The point is to have a computational tool for exploring and thinking.

 Read.
-Start with the lists below.
+Start with the list below.

 Augment it with materials in your interest area.